 Parking lots, bathrooms, and Staff areas are considered entirely out-of-character locations.
-Players' personal sleeping tents are basically OOC as well: you can undress or sit in your sleeping bag without having to worry about being attacked.
-On-site buildings are generally incharacter areas, assuming that players are allowed inside at all.
+Inside a non-genre personal sleeping tent in the "tent city" area is OOC as well: you can undress or sit in your sleeping bag without having to worry about being attacked.
 Travel between locations, even if both of those locations are OOC, must still be done in-character-that is, it is a natural part of the game to be a bit nervous while you are walking to the bathroom from your tent in the middle of the night.
 You could be attacked.